TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 27/1 Samuel 27.4.md

 ---

-And it was told Saul that David was fled to Gath: and he sought no more again for him.
+It was told Saul that David was fled to Gath: and he sought no more again for him.